Rovee21/Resonate/README.md

 ## Ideas to improve the app
 - Create playlists based on the users mood, for ex: theres a focus , energetic , mellow playlist.
+- Create a chatbot that you can say, "I want music for a X gathering based on my listening history", and a playlist will be created that the user can play based on the prompt.

 ## Things to think about
 - Do we want this to be an extention of spotify or its own standstill app/website
+-